sidcbuilds/startup-validator/README.md

 | 🏹 YC RFS Alignment | 0.8x | 2026 investment theme fit, timing |
 | 🏰 AI-Era Moat | 1.5x | Defensibility against OpenAI/Google replication |

 This is hosted on streamlit cloud.
+(Reach out to me for the link - It is in a private testing phase)